samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-application.md

 If everything works, the latest message shows up on the screen.

-### SAMI helper class code
+### SAMI helper class

 This is the helper class used in the tutorial.
 You can also [download](/sami/downloads/sami-demo-firstwebapp.zip) all the files used in this sample application.
+This helper uses `[cURL](http://php.net/manual/en/intro.curl.php)` functions to construct HTTP requests and then communicate with SAMI.

+The next section will show you a simpler way to implement this helper class.
+That approach is based on [SAMI PHP SDK][1].
+You do not need to handle `cURL` directly in approach.

+Below is the source code of the helper class that does not use PHP SDK.
 ~~~php
 <?php
 /**